shallinan1/shallinan1.github.io/projects/gutmicrobiome/index.md

 }
 </style>

-# The Critical Importance of the Gut Micrbiome
+# The Critical Importance of the Gut Microbiome

   This is a paper I wrote for my Writing in the Natural Sciences course, freshman year.
 I researched the role of and the variable nature of the human gut microbiome.
 I also discussed